Bake to the roots

 Vegan Carrot Cake | Bake to the roots

-Well – I think I mentioned it already in another post with a vegan recipe… many people are a bit sceptic when it comes to vegan baking, that’s why I normally don’t tell people upfront what they are eating – afterwards I say “hey, it was vegan – gotcha!” ;P
+Well, I think I mentioned it already in another post with a vegan recipe… many people are a bit sceptic when it comes to vegan baking, that’s why I normally don’t tell people upfront what they are eating – afterward I say »hey, it was vegan – gotcha!« It’s a funny game, at least for me.
+But I am weird occasionally.
+Probably not funny for you.
+Anyway…

-Be warned – even though it’s a vegan cake, it is also a typical carrot cake – dense, heavy and sweet!
-Exactly as it should be! :P My American friends would love it – German taste buds probably explode from all the sugar… better take a small slice only :P
+Be warned: even though it’s a vegan cake, it is also a typical carrot cake.
+Dense, heavy and sweet!
+Exactly as it should be!
+My American friends would love it – German taste buds probably explode from all the sugar… better take a small slice only.

 INGREDIENTS / ZUTATEN